elubow/dcos-setups/README.md

-# Marathon on Marathon JPMC Setup
+# Marathon on Marathon Setup
----

-# dcos-setups